GalacticSandwich/LangSite/README.md

 # LangSite
-A template for building a simple website for showcasing Constructed Languages
+A template for building simple websites for showcasing Constructed Languages